 Our responsible participation in the U.S. political process is important to the success of our business and the protection of shareowner value.
 We participate in this process in accordance with good corporate governance practices.
-Our Political Contributions and Lobbying Policy ("policy") is available at www.investors.ups.com.
-The following discussion highlights our practices and procedures regarding political contributions and lobbying.
+Our Political

 Board Oversight and Processes